-According to Islam, man inherits the right of equality from God as a birthright.
+According to Islam, man inherits the right of equality from Allah () as a birthright.
 Consequently, no one should be discriminated against on the grounds of the color of their skin, race, or the nation in which they were born.
-The following verse lays the foundation of the social system in Islam.
+The following ayah lays the foundation of the social system in Islam.

 "O mankind!
 We created you from a male and a female, and made you into nations and tribes so that you may come to know (and cooperate with) one another.
-Verily, the noblest of you in the sight of God is (he who is) the most righteous of you.
-Verily, God is all-knowing, all-aware."
-(Quran, 49:13)
+Verily, the noblest of you in the sight of Allah is (he who is) the most righteous of you.
+Verily, Allah is all-knowing, all-aware." (al-Hujurat, 49:13)

 In sum, all human beings are brothers and sisters to one another.
 They are all descendants from one father (Adam) and mother (Eve).
-In the sight of God, the only basis for superiority or inferiority of an individual is through piety or Godconsciousness.
-This was further explained by the Prophet Muhammad in his Farewell Sermon,
+In the sight of Allah (), the only basis for superiority or inferiority of an individual is through piety or God-consciousness.
+This was further explained by the Prophet () in his Farewell Sermon,

 "O people!
-Your lord is one and your father (Adam) is one, an Arab has no superiority over a non-Arab; nor does a non-Arab have any superiority over an Arab; also a white has no superiority over black nor does a black have any superiority over white except by piety."
+Your lord is one and your father (Adam) is one, an Arab has no superiority over a non-Arab; nor does a non-Arab have any superiority over an Arab; also a white has no superiority over black nor does a black have any superiority over white except by piety." (al-Bukhari)97

-(Bukhari)89

-A person's piety or righteousness is something that is known only to God.
-Accordingly, it is God alone who will determine the status of a person.
-This profound concept of equality advocated by Islam strikes at the very root of all man-made divisions based on race, color, language, nationality or otherwise.
+A person's piety or righteousness is something that is known only to Allah ().
+Accordingly, it is Allah () alone who will determine the status of a person.
+This profound concept of equality advocated by Islam strikes at the very root of all manmade divisions based on race, color, language, nationality or otherwise.
 The right to equality, therefore, is an individual's birthright.